melonsis/IncreSyn-Release/README.md

 ## File structure

-* mechanisms - Contains IncreSyn-combined mechanisms, which are modified for the initialization phase of IncreSyn.
+* mechanisms - Contains IncreSyn constructions which are modified for the original data synthesis of IncreSyn.
-* is-mechanisms - Contains IncreSyn-combined mechanisms for the update phase and some dataset utility tools.
+* is-mechanisms - Contains IncreSyn constructions for the incremetal data synthesis and some dataset utility tools.
-* data - Contains datasets, selected cliques produced in the initialization phase, and preferred cliques.
+* data - Contains datasets, selected cliques produced in the original data synthesis, and preferred cliques.
 * src - Contains some dependencies of PGM-based mechanisms.
-* UDF - Contains example IncreSyn-combined UDFs.
+* UDF - Contains example UDFs.

 ## Usage